fastapi/fastapi/docs/advanced/custom-response.md

 If you want to override the response from inside of the function but at the same time document the "media type" in OpenAPI, you can use the `response_class` parameter AND return a `Response` object.

-The `response_class` will then be used only to document the OpenAPI path operation, but your `Response` will be used as is.
+The `response_class` will then be used only to document the OpenAPI *path operation*, but your `Response` will be used as is.

 #### Return an `HTMLResponse` directly